CBIIT/p2p-datasci/beginner-resources.md

 Here is a list of resources designed to help you learn data science fundamentals--programming languages, common tooling, and general concepts.
 You can find material to study from and groups to study with.

-**The list will be updated on an ongoing basis with suggestions from the community.
-Please help your peers learn by [sharing](mailto:NCICBIITDataScienceTraining@mail.nih.gov)** (email link) your recommendations!
+The list will be updated on an ongoing basis with suggestions from the community.
+Please help your peers learn by [sharing](mailto:NCICBIITDataScienceTraining@mail.nih.gov) (email link) your recommendations for this list!

 ### Scripting and Programming Languages